Extreme poverty: Getting to zero

-Using the World Bank definition of $1.90/day, as of 2021, roughly 710 million people remained in extreme poverty (or roughly 1 in 10 people worldwide).
-Nearly half of them live in India and China, with more than 85% living in just 20 countries.
+Using the World Bank definition of $3/day, as of 2021, roughly 613 million people remained in extreme poverty (or roughly 1 in 13 people worldwide).
+Nearly a quarter of them live in Nigeria and The Democratic Republic of the Congo.
 Since the mid-1990s, there has been a steady decline in both the worldwide poverty rate and the total number of extreme poor.
-In 1990, the percentage of the global population living in extreme poverty was 43%, but in 2011, that percentage had dropped down to 21%.
-This halving of the extreme poverty rate falls in line with the first Millennium Development Goal (MDG1) proposed by former UN Secretary-General Kofi Annan, who called on the international community at the turn of the century to reduce the percentage of people in extreme poverty by half by 2015.
+In 1990, the percentage of the global population living in extreme poverty was 43%, but in 2015, that percentage had dropped down to 13.4%.
+This thirding of the extreme poverty rate falls in line with the first Millennium Development Goal (MDG1) proposed by former UN Secretary-General Kofi Annan, who called on the international community at the turn of the century to reduce the percentage of people in extreme poverty by half by 2015.

-This reduction in extreme poverty took place most notably in China, Indonesia, India, Pakistan and Vietnam.
-These five countries accounted for the alleviation of 715 million people out of extreme poverty between 1990 and 2010 – more than the global net total of roughly 700 million.
-This statistical oddity can be explained by the fact that the number of people living in extreme poverty in Sub-Saharan Africa rose from 290 million to 414 million over the same period.
+This reduction in extreme poverty took place most notably in China, India, Indonesia, and Pakistan.
+These five countries accounted for the alleviation of 1.5 billion people out of extreme poverty between 1990 and 2025, which would make the number of people in extreme poverty at around 820 million, less than the current amount of 831.
+This statistical oddity can be explained by the fact that the number of people living in extreme poverty in Sub-Saharan Africa rose from 321 million to 598 million over the same period.
 However, there have been many positive signs for extensive, global poverty reduction as well.
-Since 1999, the total number of extreme poor has declined by an average of 50 million per year.
+Since 1990, the total number of people in extreme poverty has declined by an average of 42 million per year.
 Moreover, in 2005, for the first time in recorded history, poverty rates began to fall in every region of the world, including Africa.